 What is the largest pig breed in the world?

 The largest pig breed in the world is the American Yorkshire.
-This breed is known for its yield of lean meat, making it an ideal choice for commercial production.
-The American Yorkshire can grow up to 400-600 lbs with a length of over 6 feet and can reach heights up to 3 feet.
+This breed is known for its lean meat yield, making it an ideal choice for commercial production.
+The American Yorkshire can grow up to 400-600 lbs with a length of over 6 feet and reach heights up to 3 feet.
 It is also known for its superior fertility rate, having been recorded at over 19 litters per year and averaging 11 piglets per litter.

 What is an Appalachian English pig?